heliofi/heliopay/README.md

 ## Introduction

+Helio embedded components can be used in your website for dynamic payments or standard paylinks and pay streams.

+We currently support React v18.

 Helio uses Swagger for API testing where you can review API endpoints and review examples: https://api.hel.io/v1/docs

 We recommend that you use Swagger to get familiar with the APIs and for testing payloads